Fauzan-azim/Java-Visual-Programming/README.md

 # Java-Visual-Programming
-- GUI Software using Java Swing with several features:
+- GUI Software using Java Swing with Login validation and Database Connection
-  Login and Validation
-  Database Connection
--Simple Calculator
+- Simple Calculator